-How to find child care at Walt Disney World
+How can I find child care at Walt Disney World?

 Wondering if there's a Disney World nanny service or babysitter available for your next vacation?
 Here are all the options.

-How to find child care at Walt Disney World
+How can I find child care at Walt Disney World?

-“Every day parents put their personal interests on the back burner, and on vacation that too often happens also,” says Liliane Opsomer, co-author of “The Unofficial Guide to Walt Disney World with Kids.”
+Is it worth it to find child care at Disney World?
+According to Liliane Opsomer, co-author of “The Unofficial Guide to Walt Disney World with Kids,” yes.
+“Every day parents put their personal interests on the back burner, and on vacation that too often happens also,” she says.
 “That’s why we recommend you take time off and leave the kids for a few hours in the care of professionals and enjoy time alone.”

 1. Reserve a spot at Camp Dolphin

 Located in the Walt Disney World Dolphin Hotel, the Camp Dolphin Children’s Activity Center provides supervised games, crafts, movies and more.
-It’s open daily from 4:00 p.m. until 11:00 p.m. and costs a flat fee of $60-$120 per child, depending on how long you plan to use the service.
+It’s open daily from 4:00 p.m. until 11:00 p.m. and costs $10 per hour, per child.
 The fee also includes a meal, a snack and a take-home craft.

 When Simon Fielding, father of two, visited Disney World with his family, he left his boys, aged 5 and 8, at a children’s activity center on two separate occasions.
 “The boys loved it.
 Our youngest kept asking to go back, even on the nights we didn’t need child care.”